Cargo Lashing and Securing Services in Vietnam

 These risks can be reduced if lashing and securing requirements are reviewed before cargo delivery and before vessel loading starts.

-How SVC Marine Supports Cargo Lashing and Securing
+How SVC Marine Handles Cargo Lashing and Securing

 Our process normally includes: